apollographql/router/dev-docs/multipart-subscriptions-protocol.md

 }
 ```

+## Fatal Errors

-When the router encounters an error that is fatal and should lead to termination of the subscription, it will instead send a message with a top-level `errors` field, and then close the connection:
+When the router encounters an error that is fatal and should lead to termination of the subscription, `payload` is null:

 ```json
 {